-Samba Nada Brahma; Vienna Blues; Moonlight in Vermont; How Long; Sweet Sound of Spring; Under Consideration; Stimulus Plan; America The Beautiful; Dreary Black Hills/Get Up And Go; Just A Dream; Oh, What A Beautiful Morning; Long Way From Home.
+Samba Nada Brahma; Vienna Blues; Moonlight In Vermont; How Long; Sweet Sound Of Spring; Under Consideration; Stimulus Plan; America The Beautiful; Dreary Black Hills/Get Up And Go; Just A Dream; Oh, What A Beautiful Morning; Long Way From Home.

-Laurie Antonioli: vocals; Matt Clark: piano; John Schifflett: bass; Jason Lewis: drums; Sheldon Brown: soprano and tenor saxophones, bass clarinet, harmonica; Dave McNab: acoustic and electric guitars.
+Laurie Antonioli: vocals; Matt Clark: piano; John Shifflet: bass; Jason Lewis: drums; Sheldon Brown: soprano saxophone, tenor saxophone, bass clarinet and harmonica; Dave McNab: acoustic and electric guitars.